dsshim0125/SwinDepth/README.md

 # Unsupervised Depth Estimation Using Monocular Sequences via Hierarchical Transformer and Densely Cascaded Network

-### This is the PyTorch implementation of the paraper submitted in AAAI 22.
+This is the PyTorch implementation of the paraper submitted in AAAI 22.

+We provide a pre-trained weights and an evaluation code for simple visualization of depth estimation  results on KITTI dataset.

 ## Setup